RevEngAI/reai-ida/README.md

 ## Setup & Usage 📦

-Open IDA and if the plugin has loaded successfully it should be visible under `RevEng.AI Toolkit` menu.
+Open IDA and if the plugin has loaded successfully it should be visible under `RevEng.AI` menu.

 ![menu](./assets/img/1.png)

-If `RevEng.AI Toolkit` menu does not appear in the menubar, you can:
+If `RevEng.AI` menu does not appear in the menubar, you can:
 - either click on <img src="revengai/resources/favicon.png" width="16"/> displayed in the toolbar
-- or click on `Edit > Plugins` then `RevEng.AI Toolkit`
+- or click on `Edit > Plugins` then `RevEng.AI`

 ![plugin](./assets/img/13.png)